Blogs/AI

 • The person remains unchanged in pose and appearance, preserving the original subject.

-• IT followed the street-level cyberpunk
+• It followed the street-level cyberpunk aesthetic

 Prompt vs Reality: The Final Outcome (Comparison table)